White House Urges Companies to Prepare for Cyberattacks

 Deputy National Security Advisor Responds to Growing National Security Threats

-The White House issued a strongly worded memo earlier this month about the need for companies to protect themselves from ransomware.
-The memo was sent from Anne Neuberger, Deputy Assistant to the President and Deputy National Security Adviser for Cyber and Emerging Technology, and Lander College of Arts and Sciences (LAS) alumnus.
+The White House issued a strongly worded memo in 2021 about the need for companies to protect themselves from ransomware.
+The memo was sent from Anne Neuberger, Deputy Assistant to the President and Deputy National Security Adviser for Cyber and Emerging Technology, and an alumnus of Touro's Lander College of Arts and Sciences (LAS).
 The document was issued in response to the recent spate of high-profile ransomware hacks and offered some first step best practices for organizations to protect themselves.

 “All organizations must recognize that no company is safe from being targeted by ransomware, regardless of size or location,” the memo stated.
 “Under President Biden’s leadership, the Federal Government is stepping up to do its’ part, working with like-minded partners around the world to disrupt and deter ransomware actors.
 These efforts include disrupting ransomware networks, working with international partners to hold countries that harbor ransomware actors accountable, developing cohesive and consistent policies towards ransom payments and enabling rapid tracing and interdiction of virtual currency proceeds.”